Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/gmail-plus-make-your-life-easier.md

 `info+social@daily-dev-tips.com` or `chrisbongers+spam@gmail.com`

-These will arrive in your normal mailbox!
+These will arrive in your regular mailbox!

 ![Gmail + address](https://cdn.hashnode.com/res/hashnode/image/upload/v1599397459491/atFjnx2a_.png)

 That is already very cool.
 You can use it to sign into one service with the same address (Twitter personal + business)

-But, we are using it to put emails in certain categories!
+But we are using it to put emails in specific categories!

 ## Gmail + sign filter